Thornton Watlass: Thornton Watlass today

 Today the village has about fifty houses and a few farms, with a population of 222 at the 2011 Census.
+Until 2023, Thornton Watlass was part of the Richmond (Yorks) parliamentary constituency.
+It was removed and added to the expanded Thirsk and Malton Constituency, in part due to areas from that constituency being created into a new seat of Wetherby and Easingwold.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 The Church of England primary school is federated with Snape Community School and had 41 children on the roll in 2007 aged between 4 and 11 years, taught in two mixed-age classes.
 By 2016 pupil numbers had dropped to 25.

 There is also provision for under-5s in the village hall.

 The village public house, restaurant and hotel, The Buck Inn overlooks the village green.
 Specialities include locally brewed real ale, Sunday lunchtime jazz and a large room for conferences and functions.

 Just to the north of the village Thornton Watlass Hall is a private home but also provides hotel accommodation.
 The Hall has been featured over the years in several television dramas, including, as the home of Mrs Pumphrey, All Creatures Great and Small (BBC), Wuthering Heights (ITV) and Heartbeat (ITV), where it has featured as Ashfordly Hall and Websters Hotel.